jneen/ixl-rust/README.md

-This is a derived prototype implementation of @jneen's ixl langage.
+This is an implementation of the ixl language in Rust.

 To compile, you will need `cargo`.